What is the Septuagint?

 The Fellows of the John William Wevers Institute for Septuagint Studies work together to coordinate research resources, specific learning initiatives, scholarly colloquia, symposia geared to the larger university and seminary communities and the general public, applications for research funding, and publication projects.
 The Institute provides a context for both resident and visiting scholars to explore issues of hermeneutics, translation, semantics, and intertextuality.
 Graduate students in the Master of Theological Studies and the Master of Theology programs at ACTS and in the Master of Arts in Biblical Studies program at TWU may take courses and specialize in the area of Septuagint Studies.

-The mission of the John William Wevers Institute for Septuagint Studies on the campus of Trinity Western University (TWU) and the Associated Canadian Theological Schools (ACTS)—TWU’s Graduate School of Theological Studies—is to promote research in the Septuagint, the Old Greek version of the Jewish Scriptures and the Bible of many early Christians including the authors of the New Testament, with a particular focus on hermeneutical issues related to this biblical version.
+The mission of the John William Wevers Institute for Septuagint Studies on the campus of Trinity Western University is to promote research on the Septuagint — the Old Greek version of the Jewish Scriptures and the Bible of many early Christians including the authors of the New Testament — with a particular focus on hermeneutical issues related to this biblical version.

 To learn more about The John William Wevers Institute for Septuagint Studies, upcoming academic and public events, and the Institute fellows, contact the Institute Director, Dr. Robert Hiebert.